 The public must easily recognize volunteers by means of a visible distinction between paid employees and volunteers.
 Volunteers must not wear, or attempt to duplicate, any part of the official NPS uniform.

-The NPS VIP Program official insignia was updated as of January 1, 2004.
+The NPS VIP Program official insignia or logo was updated as of January 1, 2004.
 The new circular patch replaced the old arrowhead-shaped patch.
-Any remaining old volunteer patches may be kept by volunteers as mementos.
-They may not be worn on any current volunteer uniform or displayed in an inappropriate manner that would be considered unprofessional.
+Any remaining arrowhead-shaped volunteer patches may be kept by volunteers as mementos.
+They must not be worn on any current volunteer uniform or displayed in an inappropriate manner that would be considered unprofessional.

 Volunteer patches, pins, and stickers are trademarked by the NPS and may not be sold.
 The volunteer insignia is available as either a patch (2.25-inch and 3-inch sizes) or sticker.
 The new digital file has two forms, with either a “flat” or a “carved” NPS Arrowhead in the center.
 Usage of the “carved” version is highly restricted.